hylang/hy/docs/language/core.rst

 Usage: ``(interleave seq1 seq2 ...)``

-Return an iterable of the first item in each of the sequences, then the second, etc.
+Returns an iterable of the first item in each of the sequences, then the second, etc.

 .. code-block:: hy